Supporting Your Child’s Sensory & Motor Development

 - Developing awareness of senses, experiences, and body functions

-Our therapy approach is grounded in connection, co-regulation, and play.
-We support neurodivergent children and children with a wide range of learning styles, movement patterns, and sensory preferences, including those who identify as autistic, have an ADHD profile, require mental health support, or have other neurodevelopmental differences.
-We work alongside children and families to support meaningful skills within everyday routines while always honoring each child’s individual sensory, motor, and emotional experience of the world.
+Our therapy approach is rooted in connection, co-regulation, and play.
+We support neurodivergent children with varied learning styles and sensory needs, including those who are autistic, have ADHD, need mental health support, or have other neurodevelopmental differences.

-Occupational therapy may be a good fit for your child if you’re noticing they could benefit from help with:
+Occupational therapy may be a good fit if your child needs support with:

-- Identifying safe and accessible outlets for movement or sensory seeking to stay engaged
+- Finding safe outlets for movement or sensory needs

-- Navigating sensory sensitivities in everyday life, such as noise or textures
+- Navigating sensory sensitivities like noise or textures

-- Completing daily routines such as dressing, brushing teeth/hair, feeding, bathing, or getting restful sleep
+- Completing daily routines like dressing, feeding, or sleeping

-- Using writing utensils, handwriting, or using their hands to manipulate small objects
+- Using writing tools or manipulating small objects

 Now Offering Intensive Therapy